natuelabs/jobs/_posts/2015-02-19-frontend-developer.md

 - You have profound knowledge on web standards and client-specific entities.
 - At best you also have gatheres first hand knowledge in ecommerce (through e.g. Magento, Oxid eSales, Zen-Cart, Intershop, Hybris, etc.)
-- You speak English fluently.

 ### What we offer:

 - A unique job in an innovative company.
 - Extremely varied tasks with lots of responsibility and many oportunities.
 - A motivating atmosphere in a dedicated team with a flat company hierarchy.
-- Flexible hours, great team events and fun break times (e.g. table football).
-- An office in the heart of Berlin with everything you need - and even more!